Guide to Contest a Will in NSW

 Only an ‘eligible person’ can contest a will in NSW.

-‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto spouse, child, former spouse, a wholly or partly dependant grandchild or member of the deceased’s household, or those with whom the testator was living in a close personal relationship at the time of the deceased’s death.
-This is the first requirement a person must meet in order to contest a will in NSW.
+‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto spouse, child, former spouse, a wholly or partly dependant grandchild or member of the deceased’s household, or those with whom the testator was living in a close personal relationship with the deceased at the time of the deceased’s death can contest a will in NSW.

-In the case of a former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s death, the person must also show that there are ‘factors which warrant the making of the application’.
+In the case of a former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s death, the person must also show that there are ‘factors which warrant the making of the application’ to constitute an eligible person.

-In other words, there is an additional requirement that applies to the following applicants.
+In other words, there is an additional threshold that applies to these applicants.

 • A former spouse of the deceased